nitely/django-infinite-scroll-pagination/README.md

 ## Limitations

-* I decided not to implement the *get previous page* because there is no way to know if the previous page even exists anymore, rows may have been removed.
-Although, it'd work for dynamic content that inserts rows (but does not delete them).
-If you have some thoughts about how this can be solved, you may open an issue.
+* *get previous page* will get implemented in the future, it's not there at this time.
 * Order is DESC (from newest to oldest).
 You may submit a pull request for ASC order support.

 ## Contributing